Licking Memorial Health Systems - Measurably different...for your health

 How will I obtain the baby’s birth certificate?

 While on the postpartum unit, you will be asked to provide information required for the completion of the birth certificate.
 The formal birth certificate will be completed by our staff and electronically submitted to the Ohio Department of Health.
-Approximately two weeks after the birth of your child, the birth certificate can be obtained from the Licking County Health Department, located on Price Road.
+Instructions on how to obtain your baby's birth certificate from the Licking County Health Department will be provided prior to discharge.
 You will receive a complimentary certificate from the hospital, but this is not an official document.
 It is simply a keepsake.

 How long will I be in the hospital following delivery?

-Patients who deliver vaginally and experience no complications usually are discharged two days after delivery.
-Those who require cesarean section delivery are typically discharged in three days providing they experience no complications.
+Discharge plannin is unique to the patient, newborn, and individual health needs.
+Patients who deliver vaginally and experience no complications are usually discharged two days after delivery.
+Those who require a cesarean section delivery are typically discharged in three days, providing they experience no complications.
+In the event the mother is medically cleared for discharge prior to the newborn, you may discuss the PM Guest program with your nurse to allow continued rooming-in.